juliangut/tify/README.md

 $gcmService = new \Jgut\Tify\Service\GcmService(['api_key' => 'google_api_key']);
 ```

-### Service

-For simplicity instead of handing notifications to adapters one by one 'Tify Service' can be used to send Notifications to its corresponding receivers using correct provided Adapters automatically merging notification Results into a single array.

 ### Result

-`push` service returns a list of Result objects in order to match non-equal returning data from APNS and GCM services.
-Provides one common interface to access services return data.
+Responses from APNS and GCM push services are very different from one another, Result is a response abstraction in order to provide a common interface to access this non-equal returning data from APNS and GCM services.

 This objects are composed of device token, date, status and status message (in case of error).

+### Service

+For simplicity instead of handing notifications to adapters one by one 'Tify Service' can be used to send Notifications to its corresponding receivers using correct provided Adapters, automatically merging notification Results into a single returned array.

 ## Usage

-Basic usage creating a message and sending it through GCM and APNS services.
+Basic usage creating a one message to be sent through different adapters.

 ```php
 use Jgut\Tify\Adapter\Apns\ApnsAdapter;